Sim4n6/plasoWiki/Python-3-Guide.md

 * exception.message no longer accessible
 * dict.sort() no longer works
-* str is Unicode not bytes so str.decode fails
 * more picky about string conversion in format e.g. printing a set as {0:s}
 * open() must be passed binary mode
 * next() replaced by `__next__()`